 Who we are

-SECA is made up of environmental, community and faith groups from across Surrey and Sussex, plus some national supporters.
+SECA is made up of environmental, community and faith groups from across Surrey, Sussex, Hampshire and Kent, plus some national supporters.
 Current membership includes:

 - Communities Against Gatwick Noise and Emissions (CAGNE)